OfficeDev/Office-Addin-Scripts/README.md

 # Office-Addin-Scripts

-These packages provide functionality which can be used to automate tasks related to Office Add-ins.
+These packages provide functionality which can be used to perform tasks related to Office Add-ins.
+The packages export functions which can be imported and used in Node scripts.
+Many of the packages also provide a command-line interface (CLI), allowing them to be used directly from a Command Prompt / Terminal window.

-These packages have been developed initially for debugging Office Add-ins which use the JavaScript runtime directly.
-You can see how these are used in the [Excel Custom Functions](https://github.com/OfficeDev/Excel-Custom-Functions) project.
+The [Yo Office](https://github.com/OfficeDev/generator-office) templates provide a starting point for developing an Office Add-in.
+These scripts are used in the templates to provide for basic developer tasks such as debugging.

-Developers may have their own workflow and tooling.
-These packages provide basic building blocks which can be adapted as needed.
-We encourage contributions and feedback.
+Developers may have other workflows with different requirements and tooling.
+Our goal is for the these packages to serve as building blocks which can be adapted as needed.
+We encourage feedback and contributions from the community.

+The [Excel Custom Functions](https://github.com/OfficeDev/Excel-Custom-Functions) project provides an example of how these packages may be used.

 ## In this repository

 * [office-addin-debugging](packages/office-addin-debugging/README.md)

+  This package provides the orchestration of components related to debugging Office Add-ins.
+When debugging is started, it will ensure that the dev-server is running, that dev settings are configured for debugging, and will register and sideload the Office Add-in.
+When debugging is stopped, it will unregister and shutdown components.

 * [office-addin-dev-settings](packages/office-addin-dev-settings/README.md)

+  This package can be used to configure developer settings for an Office Add-in.

 * [office-addin-manifest](packages/office-addin-manifest/README.md)

+  This package provides the ability to parse, display, and modify the manifest file for Office Add-ins.

 * [office-addin-node-debugger](packages/office-addin-node-debugger/README.md)

+  This package allows a Node instance to serve as a proxy for debugging a JavaScript runtime hosted by an Office application.

 ## Requirements